 When amlodipine blocks calcium channels in the smooth muscle of blood vessels, it allows for the blood vessels to dilate, which decreases blood pressure.

-Side Effects Of Amlodipine For Cats
+Side Effects of Amlodipine for Cats

 Underlying chronic kidney disease can sometimes be a cause of elevated blood pressure and it’s a common practice in these cases to add in a second blood pressure medication.